 The Opportunity domain measures interactions between businesses and government.
 It is the domain most immediately associated with bribery risk, so it is weighted most heavily in calculating the overall score, accounting for 40%.
 It is composed of three subdomains: Interaction, Expectation and Leverage.
 Each of these is equally weighted.

 The Interaction subdomain is based on the idea that more governmental interaction means more occasions for a government official to solicit a bribe.
-It measures the frequency and depth of business interactions with government, including variables such as how many visits with tax officials are typically required, and how many procedures it takes to start a business.
+It measures the frequency and depth of business interactions with government, including variables such as how many visits with tax officials are typically required and the availability of online government services.

 Description | Source |